-The lead artist will be the primary contact and the main administrator for the grant application in the event of an award.
-Since the lead artist will be responsible for receiving the check, she/he will also be responsible for the additional dispersal of funds to collaborators and paying any income taxes owed as a result of receiving the grant.
+The lead artist will be the primary contact and the main administrator for the project in the event of an award.
+Since the lead artist will be responsible for receiving the check, they will also be responsible for the additional dispersal of funds to collaborators and paying any income taxes owed as a result of receiving the grant.
 The lead artist does not need to be a U.S. citizen, though must have a social security number and reside within 80 miles of Albuquerque.

 Is it possible to apply for a grant to purchase equipment?

 Equipment purchase or rental can be included as an expense in the project budget as part of a larger project; however, applications submitted for the sole purpose of acquiring equipment will not be considered.
 Keep in mind that budgets in which over 30% of the total expenses account for new equipment purchase have been unsuccessful to date.

 Can I apply for a grant to fund general operating expenses for a new or existing art space?

 Yes.
 Examples of general operating expenses associated with the launch of a new arts space or the support of an existing art space

 Can I apply for a project that has already started?